WinVector/replyr/README.md

 `wrapr::let`
 ------------

 `wrapr::let` allows execution of arbitrary code with substituted variable names (note this is subtly different than binding values for names as with `base::substitute` or `base::with`).
-This allows the user to write arbitrary `dplyr` code in the case of ["parametric variable names"](http://www.win-vector.com/blog/2016/12/parametric-variable-names-and-dplyr/) (that is when variable names are not known at coding time, but will become available later at run time as values in other variables) without directly using the `dplyr` "underbar forms" (and the direct use of `lazyeval::interp` and `.dots=stats::setNames` to use the `dplyr` "underbar forms").
+This allows the user to write arbitrary `dplyr` code in the case of ["parametric variable names"](http://www.win-vector.com/blog/2016/12/parametric-variable-names-and-dplyr/) (that is when variable names are not known at coding time, but will become available later at run time as values in other variables) without directly using the `dplyr` "underbar forms" (and the direct use of `lazyeval::interp`, `.dots=stats::setNames`, or `rlang`/`tidyeval`).

 Example: